 ECR: BCSER supports individual investigators in pursuing investigator-designed programs of developmental activities that will build capacity to pursue fundamental research projects while advancing their STEM education research skills and competencies more generally.
 The primary goal of ECR: BCSER Individual Investigator Development in STEM Education Research (ECR: BCSER: IID) awards is to facilitate the acquisition of education research expertise that will position the investigator to successfully conceive and execute fundamental STEM education research with the potential to meaningfully advance current knowledge about STEM learning and learning environments, broadening participation in STEM, and STEM workforce development.
-A secondary goal is to prepare investigators to compete successfully in EHR competitions that support fundamental STEM education research.
-IID submissions may propose to develop multiple capacities (including research administration and experience in building teams, establishing partnerships, leading collaborations, and mentoring junior collaborators), but these proposals must focus on developing the Principal Investigator's (Pl's) skills and experience in study design, research methods, data analysis, synthesis, and/or subject-matter expertise in STEM education.
-IID submissions may also request support that would enable the PI to access facilities and other resources necessary to complete the proposed fundamental research project.
+IID submissions may propose to develop multiple capacities (including experience in building teams, establishing partnerships, leading collaborations, and mentoring junior collaborators), but these proposals must focus primarily on developing the Principal Investigator's (PI's) skills and experience in study design, research methods, data analysis, synthesis, and/or subject-matter expertise in STEM education.
+IID submissions also may request support that would enable the PI to access facilities and other resources necessary to complete the proposed fundamental research project.